dbazhenov/saas-ui/README.md

 Then you should update `.env.local` with your own secrets.

-To execute E2E tests just use `npm run cy:run`
+To execute E2E tests just use `npm run playwright:run`

 ### Store rules